As Scala Library

 Cancel

-blocks the process, you should use this with concurrent libraries like scala.concurrent
+Noting that ReDoS.check blocks the process, you should use this with concurrent libraries like scala.concurrentor cats-effect.

 import scala.concurrent.duration._